Colombia Geisha Coffee Wilton Benitez

 Any experienced coffee drinker or coffee lover will tell you that there is truth to the hype.
 They will also tell you that only well harvested, well roasted, and well brewed cups of coffee made with Geisha will be worth your time and money.

-About the Coffee Farmer
+About Wilton Benitez Coffee

 Agricultural endeavors are always an exercise in variability and the randomness of nature.
 It’s a delight to see the hard work and adaptability of a seasoned agronomist coming to life in a harvest like this one.

-A recent interview with Edwin reveals some of the method behind his madness.
+A recent interview with Wilton reveals some of the method behind his madness.
 He draws inspiration from wine making and the ways that fermentation can enhance the inherent flavors of the coffee.
 In the past, methods borrowed from the wine making world, such as carbonic maceration, have proven to enhance the presence of aromatic molecules in the beans.

 About the Processing

-Where are they growing Colombia Geisha Coffee?
+Where else are they growing Colombia Geisha Coffee?

 Colombia is known for growing beans that are rich in acidity.
 Certainly, cups of supremo are known for their hearty body and feel.
 Stone fruit and caramel are common parts of the cup profile.
 These Geisha coffee beans are all of those things, but with the added bonus of rare genetic cup qualities and immaculate processing.